rust-lang/book/src/ch15-01-box.md

 ## Using `Box<T>` to Point to Data on the Heap

-The most straightforward smart pointer is a _box_, whose type is written `Box<T>`.
-Boxes allow you to store data on the heap rather than the stack.
+The most straightforward smart pointer is a box, whose type is written `Box<T>`. _Boxes_ allow you to store data on the heap rather than the stack.
 What remains on the stack is the pointer to the heap data.
 Refer to Chapter 4 to review the difference between the stack and the heap.

 Boxes don’t have performance overhead, other than storing their data on the heap instead of on the stack.
 But they don’t have many extra capabilities